-Human-Machine Interface: Usability Issues in IS Human-Machine Interface/Usability Issues examines ergonomic design and its relationship to safety, reliability and ease of use for humans working in complex technical environments.
+IS 6600 Human-Machine Interface: Usability Issues in IS Human-Machine Interface/Usability Issues examines ergonomic design and its relationship to safety, reliability and ease of use for humans working in complex technical environments.
 Topics include human factors research, cognition and perception, maintainability, systems enhancement, anthropometry, mockups and human-computer interface design.
 Students apply methodologies and software tools for designing and evaluating human-computer systems with the goal of developing a user-centered approach to designing interfaces.
+Pre: IS 6100.
+Graduate standing.

-IS 6990 (1-3) Nonpaid Internship
+IS 6990 (1-3)Nonpaid Internship See Internship Section.
+Pre: Graduate standing and consent.
+IS 6991 (1-3)

-IS 6991 Paid Internship

-IS 6997 (1-3)